 Russell C. Leonard, President, Leonard Electric, Inc.

-The mission of the Building and Energy Codes Subcommittee is to monitor and participate in the code development process and any code-related legislative efforts that pertain to the home building and remodeling industry.
+The mission of the Building Codes and Standards Committee is to monitor and participate in the code development process and any code-related legislative efforts that pertain to the home building and remodeling industry.
 Additionally the subcommittee keeps members informed of important code changes as they evolve in the building, energy and fire codes.

 The subcommittee both leads and assists in coordinating the Association’s efforts regarding codes through the Government Affairs Committee and the Board of Directors.
 The subcommittee has